What is the cost per head for brand inspection?

 How do I apply for a job with the Nebraska Brand Committee?

-- The Nebraska Brand Committee is an Equal Employment Affirmative Action employer and position openings are advertised through the State Department of Personnel, Nebraska Job Service and the area newspaper, if the position is in greater Nebraska.
+- The Nebraska Brand Committee is an Equal Employment Affirmative Action employer and position openings are advertised through multiple outlets including the State Department of Personnel, Nebraska Job Service, area newspaper, Nebraska Brand Committee Website and Facebook page if the position is in greater Nebraska.
 Applications are accepted only when there is a job opening.
 However, the headquarters office keeps a list of interested applicants and those individuals are contacted when there is a job opening.
 Applicants for intermittent positions will be notified when a position opens in their area.
 The applicants' names and addresses are kept on file for one year.